MarcusMLarsson/Azure-Data-Factory-Demo/readme.md

 <h3> On-premise ETL vs Cloud ETL</h3>

 <b> On-premise ETL </b>
 <p> For on-premise ETL solutions, SQL Server Integration Services (SSIS) is still the industry-standard.
 SSIS has been around since 2005.
 It’s very mature and has a lot of learning resources, blogs and articles as how to setup and develop with it.
 SSIS provides connectors to many different sources and contains many different transformation tasks that can handle pretty much any kind of traditional ETL workflow.
 For those people moving to Azure and who has sunk a lot of development time into SSIS, have no fear.
-It's very easy to lift and shift your solution to the cloud.
+It's very easy to lift and shift your solutions to the cloud.
 <ul>
-  <li> If you are looking for a PaaS-based approach, you can simply lift your SQL Server virtual machine running SSIS into the cloud </li>
+  <li> If you are looking for a PaaS-based approach, you can simply lift your SQL Server virtual machine running SSIS into the cloud. </li>
   <li> For those who want to leverage a PaaS-based approaches, Azure now offers the facility to publish your SSIS packages directly into Data Factory. </li>
 </ul>

  <b> Cloud ETL </b>

-<p> It has becoming increasingly more difficult to do traditional ETL using tools like SSIS as the scale, size and shape of the data to be processed has grown.
-Azure Data Factory allows you to copy data at massive scale, and then use processing tools more appropriate to the job to transform the data ready for usage downstream.
-This pattern is not dissimilar to a common pattern seen in SSIS wherein developers simply used SSIS as the orchestrator and calls a series of SQL Statements (often Stored Procedures) to handle the processing.
+<p> It has becoming increasingly more difficult to do traditional ETL using tools like SSIS as the scale and the size of the data to be processed has grown.
+Azure Data Factory allows you to copy data at massive scale, and then use processing tools (e.g. Databricks) more appropriate to the job to transform the data ready for usage downstream.
+This pattern is not dissimilar to a common pattern seen in SSIS wherein developers used SSIS as the orchestrator and calls a series of SQL Statements (often Stored Procedures) to handle the processing.
 The difference now is that it’s not just relational tables we’re dealing with and SQL code.
-It’s parquet, orc and avro combined with SQL and Python, mixed with JSON, NoSQL, Key Value pairs and Graph databases plus a sprinkle of Spark.
+It’s parquet, orc and avro combined with SQL and Python, mixed with JSON, NoSQL, Key Value pairs and Graph databases plus a sprinkle of Spark etc

   | Azure Data Factory     | SSIS     |
 | ------------- |:-------------:|